andrewb/pig-game/README.md

 # Pig Game

-Pig game implemented in 1024 bytes.
+Pig game implemented in under 1024 bytes.

 Note, this code was written for the JS1024 code golf competition.
 I used as many tricks and techniques as possible to keep the size within the 1024 byte budget.